 First, Know the Purpose of Your Content Audit

-You might be doing a content audit because you're launching a new website, because you want to plan your inbound marketing strategy, or to help guide your SEO plan.
+You might be conducting a content audit because you're launching a new website.
+Or maybe you're planning your new communications or marketing strategy.
+Maybe it is to guide your SEO plan.

 Knowing why you are doing a content audit from the start can help you focus your efforts.
 You might have plenty of ideas of how an audit can improve your website or you might be completely stumped, but either way, here are a few goals to get some ideas flowing.

 - Uncover specific ways to improve your website's performance in the search engines.

 - Determine your site's best-performing content pieces to know how to leverage them better.

 - Find out which topics your audience engages with the most.